o-ran-sc/nonrtric/README.md

 ## License

-Copyright (C) 2019 Nordix Foundation.
+Copyright (C) 2019-2023 Nordix Foundation.
+Copyright (C) 2023-2025 OpenInfra Foundation Europe.
 Licensed under the Apache License, Version 2.0 (the "License") you may not use this file except in compliance with the License.
 You may obtain a copy of the License at